whippet-code/creative_prompts/README.md

 When adding prompts, the DB is updated but prompts array in state is not updated.
 Need to add a useEffect to update the prompts array in state when the DB is updated. this will need the promtp fetch moving to it's own func??
 Also adding prompts tags is lazy/not implemented (just a string input), it need to be an array of strings.

+After login / register, the user is redirected to the home page.
+Need to redirect to the user dashboard.

 #### Router

 Home // Splash screen ----> PromptHolder not logged in